Dubai Expat Apartments: A Guide to Renting in 2024-25

 Business BayAED 105,000AED 138,000

 Tip: Work with a trusted real estate agency in Dubai or real estate brokers in Dubai to navigate the market faster and negotiate smarter.
+Budget smarter before buying property.
+The demand for rental flats in Dubai varies across different districts, so understanding the specific district can help you find the best rental options.

 Know the Law: Dubai Tenancy Basics for Expats